Introduction to Engineering (ENGR 1201) and Introduction to Engineering Technology (ETGR 1101)

 Students currently enrolled in ENGR 1201 or ETGR 1101 can access the course content by logging into Canvas.

-Engineering majors who place into Calculus I or a higher-level math course, enroll in ENGR 1201 in their first semester.
-Engineering Technology and Construction Management majors who place into College Algebra or a higher-level math course, enroll in ETGR 1101 in their first semester.
+Engineering majors who place into Calculus I or a higher-level math course will enroll in ENGR 1201 in their first semester.
+Engineering Technology and Construction Management majors who place into College Algebra or a higher-level math course will enroll in ETGR 1101 in their first semester.
 For more information about math placement see /prospective-students/new-freshman-students/math-placement.
-Prior to enrolling in the ENGR/ETGR introductory course, students must complete the ENGR/ETGR Pre-requisite program, regardless of prior math course completion, major or math placement level.